SLASCONE/SLASCONE-demo-cpp/README.md

 ## Connecting to your SLASCONE environment

 The application connects to the official SLASCONE environment.
-In order to connect to your SLASCONE environment, adjust the values of Helper.cpp.
+In order to connect to your SLASCONE environment, adjust the values of the file `Helper.cpp`.